CyberShadow/win32/README.md

  - The full history (affecting the `core.sys.windows` package) is preserved, up to the initial commit in 2008.
  - Except for the changes listed above, the source code is otherwise unchanged.
  - All branches are preserved, and track the corresponding Druntime branch.
- - All tags are preserved, and correspond to the matching D tag / release.
+ - All tags are preserved (other than SemVer renaming), and correspond to the matching D tag / release.

 A script periodically rewrites this repository to include the latest changes from the Druntime repository.